Holy Trinity Cathedral of the Alexander Nevsky Lavra: Design and interior

-In 1794 Catherine II donated several valuable paintings by Anthony van Dyck, Jacopo Bassano, Guercino, Bernardo Strozzi and others from the Hermitage.
+In 1794 Catherine II donated several valuable paintings by Peter Paul Rubens (Resurrection of Christ), Anthony van Dyck (Blessing of the Saviour), Jacob Jordaens (Lamentation), Jacopo Bassano, Guercino, Bernardo Strozzi and others from the Hermitage.
 She also later presented the church with a massive silver chandelier weighing about 13 pounds.
 Various relics and ornamental artefacts were collected in the cathedral, including the silver tomb of Alexander Nevsky, a piece of the Lord's Robe, and the image of the Theotokos of Vladimir.

 The cathedral underwent several restorations during its existence, though its interiors remained largely as they were originally.
 The arches were repainted in 1862 by P. S. Titov, according to the sketches of Academician Fedor Solntsev.
 In 1847 a heating system was installed to allow the cathedral to operate in the winter.
 In 1862, a malachite canopy made in 1827–1828 in the Paris workshop of Pierre-Philippe Thomire was transferred to the cathedral from the Tauride Palace.
 Fifteen years later, a massive silver tomb was made under the shroud.
 In 1904, the main altar was lined with silver reliefs.